TIP-Global-Health/eheza-documentation/content/user_docs/ai-diagnosis-hc.md

 {{< media image_path="uploads/hc-ai-lab-covid-test.png" >}}

 The next steps are outlined depending on the diagnosis and severity of the illness.
 The next steps will outline medication to distribute, general health education, and allow a Nurse to schedule follow-ups with a CHW.

-Contact tracing is currently used for COVID-19 and can easily be used for other instances that require it.

-{{< media image_path="uploads/hc-ai-contact-tracing.png" >}}